axibase/atsd-use-cases/workshop/trends-bot.md

 Finally create and configure new rule.
 Navigate to **Alerts > Rules**, click **Create** and use settings below.

-As mentioned above "Parent Category", "Category", "Frequency", "Seasonal Adjustment" settings will be collected to find the metrics and "Chart Type" to allow user customize portal.
+As mentioned above "Parent Category", "Category", "Frequency", "Seasonal Adjustment" settings are collected to find the metrics and "Chart Type" to allow user customize portal.
 The window will be in 'OPEN' and 'REPEAT' status until the user selects chart type and ATSD receives the "Chart Type Selected":

 ```ls
 Data Type: message